 It’s always worth making a list of places that you want to visit.
 Then you can see which pass offers you the best value.
 In general, for a stay of up to five days, I recommend the New York Explorer Pass because, in practice, it’s the most cost-effective option.
 This way, you can visit the attractions for much less than if you were to buy tickets separately.
 Are you going for five days or longer?
 Then the New York Pass is more favourable.
 You will have enough time to see and do as many things as you can, to get the most out of your pass.
 With the New York Pass you can visit over 100 attractions, tours and activities, including some of the lesser known sights.

 A big advantage of both New York discount passes is that you can make use of the Hop on Hop off buses.
 With the New York Pass you can collect a 24 hour Big Bus ticket, with which you are able to take the Uptown and Downtown routes.
 It’s the perfect way to get to know the city in the first days of your trip.
 With the Explorer Pass, the Hop on Hop off bus counts as one of your attractions.
 With this, you get the same Big Bus ticket as the New York Pass.It is also possible, with the Explorer Pass to choose the Evening Bus tour as a separate attraction.
 On all buses, there is a guide available who tells you all about the attractions as you pass them by.

 DEAL: If you’re travelling between March 1st and June 1st with both passes you receive a 2-day Big Bus ticket as one of your attraction choices, including the Brooklyn and Harlem Loops.

 Which pass should I choose?

 The New York Pass and the Explorer Pass differ greatly.
-Here, I have listed the main differences for you.
+Here, I have listed the main differences between these New York discount passes for you.